manisprasad/news-api/README.md

 # news-api
-This API provides endpoints to fetch the latest and trending news from various sources.
+This API provides endpoints to fetch the latest and trending news from various sources including NDTV, INDIA TODAY, HINDUSTAN TIMES.
 ## Endpoints

 ### Get Latest News